meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.profile.md

 The meshMarketplace intends to support JSON schema for custom parameters used for service instance creation and service binding.
 You can find the description of the schema [here](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#schemas-object)

 Delivering this schema information allows the Marketplace UI to assist users in crafting proper parameters.

-## Service Tags

-The [OSB Spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#service-object) provides a field `tags` for services.
-By providing specific tags here, the meshMarketplace will interpret them and provide specific functionality for these services.
-The tags described in the following sections are currently supported.

-### Sensitive Service Brokers

-Usually the meshMarketplace shows credentials of a Service Binding to the users, who have access to it.
-If the Service Broker requires a more secure handling of credentials, it can provide the "sensitive" tag for the according service in the OSB catalog.
-This will result in not displaying the credentials in the meshMarketplace.
-Instead a download of the credentials is triggered once on initial creation of the binding .
-The precondition for this to work is, that the creation of the binding is synchronous.
-Async binding is not supported for sensitive services.
-The meshMarketplace does not store any credentials provided by sensitive service brokers.
-It only passes the credentials directly through to the user via the download of a text file containing the credentials.